Toys for Kids with ADHD: Supporting Focus Movement and Executive Function Through Play

 • Allow physical movement during learning

-• Provide practical solutions for different energy levels
+• Provide solutions for different energy levels

-• Keep tools accessible to help children improve their focus
+• Keep tools accessible to improve focus

 Finding the Right Support

-• Hands-on experience with sensory fidget toys
+• Hands-on experience with sensory toys

-• Expert guidance in neuropsychology and toy selection
+• Expert guidance in toy selection

-• Opportunity to test interactive toys
+• Opportunity to test interactive products

-• Access to specialized products for improving focus and attention
+• Access to specialized focus tools

 Conclusion